xcodebeta/SpringRestApi/README.md

     - Name it `Unit Tests`.
     - Set the test kind to `Category`.
     - Set the category to `com.bluespurs.starterkit.IntegrationTest`.
     - Set the search to `Whole project`.
-7. Create a new configuration and choose `JUnit`.
-    - Name it `Integration Tests`.
-    - Set the test kind to `Category`.
-    - Set the category to `com.bluespurs.starterkit.UnitTest`.
-    - Set the search to `Whole project`.

 Now that the run configurations are set up, you can run or debug the application and it's tests.
 Once the development server is running, it is not necessary to reboot it after every change.
 Simply recompile the project (`Build -> Make Project` or `Ctrl-F9`) and the changes will be reloaded.